Dog person

 Mahlzeit

 I adopted Mahlzeit (German for “let’s eat!” or, “lunchtime!”) in 2020 one month before Covid hit.
 He was eight weeks old and around 18 pounds.
 He was described as a “shepherd mix” and I was expecting him to be a relatively large dog.
-One DNA test, and two expensive knee surgeries, and four-and-a-half years later I can definitively say he’s 140 pounds of 100% German Shepherd.
+One DNA test, two expensive knee surgeries, and four-and-a-half years later I can definitively say he’s was 140 pounds of 100% German Shepherd.

-Mahlzeit is a very good boy.
+I lost Mahlzeit in December, 2024.
+He was a very good boy.

 Bucko